influxdata/docs-v2/content/flux/v0.x/data-types/basic/bytes.md

 - [Convert a column to bytes](#convert-a-column-to-bytes)

 ## Bytes syntax
-Flux does not provide a usable syntax for bytes types.
+Flux does not provide a literal syntax for bytes types.
 Use the [`bytes()` function](/flux/v0.x/stdlib/universe/bytes) to convert a **string** into bytes.